Aikido Women - Sensei Natasha Hadwick 2nd Dan

 Junior Instructor Arun Aikido Club

-There are many Aikido women training and teaching the art.
-They have an advantage over men because the techniques do not rely on physical strength for their effectiveness.
+There are many Aikido women training and teaching, who have an advantage over men because the techniques don't rely on physical strength for effectiveness.

 Women in Aikido don't used it for aggressive purposes, and by using the redirected force of an attack, Aikido offers a powerful means of self-defence...

 Regular training in aikido has many health benefits.
 The basic movements are good for the core muscles and for lower body strength but also good for improving stamina, over-all muscle tone, and for developing a leaner physique.

 Most importantly, students are encouraged to study at their own pace.
 By studying aikido in a more relaxed atmosphere, it is hoped that students will leave feeling...

 more positive, energised and revitalised.

 Yes, there are many amazing women in aikido who are practising and teaching the art.
 But, there are few women in positions of power.

 In fact, there are no female instructors who have regularly taught at the Aikikai Honbu Dojo, and it's hard to find woman acting as head of a dojo in Japan.

 When you leave Japan, you will see a large female presence teaching the art, but, the leadership of virtually all Aikido organizations is almost entirely male.